 First of all, remember that your application must be complete before it is placed in line to be reviewed.
 Until all required materials have been submitted, an application cannot begin its journey through the admission process.
 That being said, all Early Action applicants decisions are mailed shortly before the holiday break in December.
 For those that apply by our regular decision deadline of Feb.
 1, decisions will be mailed out by April 1.

-To apply for financial aid, you must submit the Free Application for Federal Student Aid (FAFSA) and the CSS Profile forms.
-The priority deadline for these forms is March 1.
-Approximately 75 percent of our current students receive financial aid.
+To apply for financial aid, you must submit the Free Application for Federal Student Aid (FAFSA).
+The priority deadline for this form is March 1.
+Over 80 percent of our current students receive financial aid.
 For more financial aid information or to access the required forms online, visit the Office of Financial Aid.

 Applicants interested in the nursing program will be evaluated by both the admissions and nursing review committees.
 Due to the large number of applications we receive for a limited number of spaces, admission to Salve Regina nursing program is highly selective.
 Only 40 percent of nursing applications are typically admitted to the nursing program, which can only accommodate 80 students per year.
 The average SAT score (combined critical reading and math) of students recently offered admission to the nursing program was an 1150 with a minimum 500 scored on each section.
 Students who chose to take the ACT had an average composite score of 26.
 The average high school grade point average (recalculated on a 4.0 scale at the completion of junior year) was a 3.50.
 Students accepted to the nursing program had four or more years of science with no grade lower than a B- in those courses.